BroadcomMFD/broadcom-product-scripts/endevor/Multi-Package-Reporting-and-Validations/README.md

 These procedures provide solutions for the reporting of Endevor package information.
 The first example offers a package report that can be used to determine input component omissions, and package relationships for multiple Endevor packages that need to be considered together.

 ## Multi-Package Reporting and Component Validation
-With this procedure a user can submit a job for a list of Endevor packages which are to be evaluated together.
-The job performs an examination of the combined package SCL and conducts an analysis similar to the Component Validation feature of Endevor.
-Input components for the combined package content are identified and if any are missing, they are reported.
-Unlike the component validation Endevor performs on a single package, this procedure looks for input components across the multiple packages listed, and shows the dependencies between packages.
+With this procedure a job can be submitted for a list of Endevor packages which are to be evaluated together.
+The job performs an analysis similar to the Component Validation feature of Endevor, and looks for input components which might be missing, and also shows dependency relationships between the packages.
+Input components for the combined package content found missing are reported, and a high return code is given.
+If no input components are missing a simple message is printed and a return code of 0 is given.

-If no input components are missing then a simple message is printed, and a return code of 0 is given.
-If at least one input component is found missing then the job ends with a return code of 12.
-Each input component that is found missing is printed along with the packaged element that depends on the missing input component.

-Here is an example report showing a missing input component:
+Here is an example report showing package relationships and a missing input component:
 ```
-For package ID 2#WJQJ4003906276:
+For package ID D#WKYL5451187354:
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
+   PGMDAVE1     COBOL      DEV        FINANCE    ACTP0005    D
+package ID D#WKYL5451187354:
+ depends on D#WKYL5657683637
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
+   PGMJJ1       COBOL      DEV        FINANCE    ACTP0005    D
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
+   PGMNS        COBOL      DEV        FINANCE    ACTP0005    D
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
+   PG000003     COBOL      DEV        FINANCE    ACTP0005    D
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
+   PG000023     COBOL      DEV        FINANCE    ACTP0005    D
-CLUELESS_COPYBOOK_DEV_FINANCE_ACTP0001_D is non-packaged input used by:
+FINAPC01_COPYBOOK_DEV_FINANCE_ACTP0004_D is non-packaged input used by:
-   PG000044     COBOL      DEV        FINANCE    ACTP0001    D
+   PMGBOBBY     COBOL      DEV        FINANCE    ACTP0005    D

+package ID D#WKYO0226831512:
+ depends on D#WKYL5451187354
+ depends on D#WKYL5657683637
-package ID 2#WKHK1207983231:
+package ID D#WKYO2326944798:
+ depends on D#WKYO0226831512
- depends on 2#WJQJ4003906276
+ depends on D#WKYL5657683637

- 2#WJQJ4003906276
- 2#WJSK1700940165
- D#WKRP5940791179
-    2#WKHK1207983231
+Packages with level 3 prerequisites
+       D#WKYO2326944798
+Packages with level 2 prerequisites
+     D#WKYO0226831512
+Packages with level 1 prerequisites
+   D#WKYL5451187354
+   D#WKYM0405508812
+Packages with no prerequisites
+ D#WKYL5657683637
+ D#WKYL5919699963
+ D#WKYM0242257206
+ D#WKYM2606593342

    *** Return Code= 12
 ```

-This next example shows that all input components are packaged.
-It also lists multiple package relationships and a valid chronological order of package executions.
+This next example shows that all input components are packaged and multiple package relationships.

 ```
 package ID 2#Componentpkg#2: